Paprika

 Known for its vivid hues and wide range of flavors, paprika is indispensable to kitchens worldwide.
 Cooks love adding sweet paprika to roasted vegetables, potato salad, deviled eggs, and various soups and rice dishes.
 Its subtle sweetness and pop of color never disappoint.
 Famous savory spice blends like baharat and berbere aren't complete without sweet paprika, and it's also the key ingredient in classic stews like Hungarian goulash and chicken paprikash (clearly).

 For those of us who crave a bit more heat, though, hot paprika is a great choice for grilled meats, fish, and vegetables.
 It’s also a crucial addition to spicy sausages like chorizo, and just a pinch can add a delightful warmth to hummus.
-Smoked paprika is perfect for adding complexity to barbecue sauces, chili, and grilled meats, and is the prominent flavor in the beloved Spanish dish patatas bravas.
+Smoked paprika is perfect for adding complexity to barbecue sauces, chili, and meats, and is the prominent flavor in the beloved Spanish dish patatas bravas.
 Feel free to add it liberally to soups, stews, marinades, oils, and vinegars.